 Texas public 2-year and 4-year Colleges or Universities.

-Submit the 2014-2015 Free Application for Federal Student Aid (FAFSA) in time to generate the CPS results in a non-rejected status by March 15, 2014, or submit the 2014-2015 Texas Application for State Financial Aid (TASFA) to the financial aid office by March 15, 2014* ** if ineligible to complete a FAFSA.
+Students must meet all eligibility and ranking criteria and submit the Free Application for Federal Student Aid (FAFSA) in time to generate the CPS results in a non-rejected status by **March 15th, or submit the Texas Application for State Financial Aid (TASFA) to the financial aid office by **March 15th (if ineligible to complete a FAFSA).

 Students will be notified of their financial aid award received from the college to which they apply.

 Eligibility for this program is determined by the financial aid office at the institution.
 Contact your institution's financial aid office for additional information on eligibility or availability of funds.

 To read more about this program:

 **FAFSA or TASFA must be processed and cannot be in a REJECTED status prior to March 15th.
 To meet the Priority 1 deadline, a Student Aid Report (SAR) for the student must be on file at the college or university.